 Chatbots are becoming mainstream for companies ranging from e-commerce to therapy services.
 Financial services companies who want to grow relationships with their customers (especially younger generations), can benefit from chatbots.
 A chatbot will answer common questions, allow customers to pay bills, and report activity.
 Millennial and Generation Z consumers consider AI chatbots convenient and an easy way to build trust with the services they use.

 3. New Marketing Roles

-New digital talent is necessary to achieve a successful financial digital marketing strategy.
+New digital talent is necessary to achieve a successful digital marketing strategy for financial services.
 Financial organizations can develop a large advantage over their competitors by embracing new, talented individuals to take on digital campaigns.
 These individuals have talents that bridge data-driven technology and digital marketing.
 Common job titles include “Chief Analytics Officer” and “Digital Project Manager.”

 4. Video Content & Advertising

 Most of the content shared online social media today is some sort of video.
 YouTube is currently the second most popular search engine behind Google.
 According to Forbes, video is projected to claim more than 80% of all web traffic by the year 2019.
 If your financial brand isn’t using video for advertising campaigns or for offering financial education, it’s something that needs to be integrated into your next financial services marketing strategy.

 5. Live Stream & Webinars

 Video conferences and webinars are a great way to generate new leads.
 Schedule internal subject matter experts and guests to bring information to prospects and existing customers.
 As your financial brand creates more webinars, recorded archives can be kept in an easy-to-access web library.
 An esteemed portfolio of webinars gives customers a repository of information they will return to.